developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Grouped Regions -** refers to sections of a Document that require Fields (i.e. an address) to be grouped logically as an aid to processing the acquired data.

-**Mixed-Data Mode -** captures multiple data types from mixed sources, such as barcodes, alpha/numeric characters, checkboxes and images.
+**Mixed Data-Type (Template) -** captures multiple data types from mixed sources, such as barcodes, alpha/numeric characters, checkboxes and images.

-**Multi-barcode Mode -** used on forms from which only barcode data will be acquired.
-This is the most common usage scenario.
+**Multi-barcode (Template) -** captures barcode data only.

 **Multi-Line -** acquisition using OCR of multiple lines of alpha/numeric characters (i.e. a complete address).